Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-confinement theory and steady-state solutions

-For scattering by turbulence, we set the streaming speed ${\rm v_{st}}=0$ and the diffusion coefficient $\kappa$ is specified by the properties of the turbulent cascade.
-For self-confinement, ${\rm v_{st}}={\rm v_A sgn}(z)$ and the diffusive correction to streaming $\kappa$ is calculated by equating the Alfv\'en wave damping rate and the growth rate due to the streaming instability (see, e.g., \citealt{skilling71}).
+In this section, we consider CR scattering by self-excited waves generated by the streaming instability (\citealt{kp69}).
+We consider CR scattering by extrinsic turbulence in Section \ref{sec:turb}.
+For self-confinement, ${\rm v_{st}}={\rm v_A sgn}(z)$ and the diffusive correction to streaming, $\kappa$, is calculated by equating the Alfv\'en wave damping rate and the growth rate due to the streaming instability (see, e.g., \citealt{skilling71}).
 In this work, we ignore the motion of the thermal gas, i.e. we set $\urm=0$.
 However, our results for ${\rm v_{st}} \neq 0$ easily generalise to the case with finite $\urm$, so our streaming results also mimic gas advection in, e.g., supernova-heated flows.
-For a constant ${\rm v_{A}}$, we can integrate \eqref{eq:adv_diff_turb} to find that $f$ satisfies,
+For a constant ${\rm v_{A}}$ and ignoring the energy loss term, we can integrate \eqref{eq:adv_diff_turb} to find that $f$ satisfies,

 The interpretation of equation \ref{eq:steady_master} is simple.
 The rate of escape of CRs (i.e. the flux) balances the injection rate at the central source.
 The conserved flux on the right hand side is exactly $Q$ for scattering by turbulence and $\approx Q$ for self-confinement, with a fractional error that does not qualitatively affect the results in this paper.
 For a spatially varying Alfv\'en speed, \eqref{eq:steady_master} is valid for $z \lesssim H_{A}$, where $H_A$ is the $\sim $Alfv\'en scale height.\footnote{For a CR distribution function that is a power-law in momentum, $f \sim p^{-\alpha}$, the steady-state solution of \eqref{eq:adv_diff_turb} for pure Alfv\'enic streaming is,